prakhar7824/MultiBoard-Jobs/README.md

-# FindJobs2
+# MultiBoard Jobs

-A LinkedIn job scraper backend API built with FastAPI and JobSpy library.
+A multi-board job scraper application with backend API and frontend interface, built with FastAPI, React, and JobSpy library.

 ## Backend

 ### Overview

-The backend is a FastAPI-based REST API that scrapes LinkedIn job listings using the JobSpy Python library.
+The backend is a FastAPI-based REST API that scrapes job listings from multiple job boards (LinkedIn, Indeed, Glassdoor, ZipRecruiter, Google Jobs, Bayt, BDJobs) using the JobSpy Python library.
 It provides endpoints to search for jobs based on keywords, location, and other filters.

 ### Prerequisites